Nick Fortes Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers have a 4.16 team ERA that ranks 16th among all league pitching staffs.
+- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.14).

 © 2023 Data Skrive.
 All rights reserved.